MY STORY

 Who am I?

-My name is Hyunwoo Park and I was born in Seoul, Korea, 1986.
+My name is Hyun woo Park and I was born in Seoul, Korea, 1986.
 I can't remember much about my childhood in Korea because I stayed there only until I was 2 years old.
 My family immigrated to Hong Kong around 1989, and I pretty much spent most of my life growing up in Hong Kong, at least until I graduated from high school.
 I spent 5 years in Chicago studying art and working various jobs, but eventually I had to come back to Hong Kong due to not being able to find stability in Chicago.
-I was an English tutor for about 2 years until I decided to move to Korea to search for a job that was more related to the field of art.
-I wasn't able to find much success so I had to settle with being an English teacher at an institution.
-During my time in Korea was probably the most stable part of my young adult life, because I was able to gain more independence and develop a sense of self.
-Unfortunately, due to a series of events, I have found myself back in Hong Kong.
-Currently I am working as an art technician at a school.
+I was an English tutor for about two years until I decided to move to Korea to search for a job that was more related to the field of art.
+I wasn't able to find much success so I had to settle with being an English teacher at an English language institution.
+My time in Korea was probably the most stable part of my young adult life, because I was able to gain more independence and develop a sense of identity.

 I have been interested in the arts ever since I was a child, and I spent many hours drawing ninjas, tanks and robots.
 I grew up watching American and Japanese animated shows, and I was intrigued by comic books from various cultures.
-I was a 90's kid, so much of my influences from the media have been from that period and beyond.
+I was a 90's kid, so much of my influences from the media had been from that period.
 I wasn't very good at school, even in the arts, so my grades were always on the lower side of the spectrum.
 I was also a shy kid, so I spent a lot of time alone in my room.
-This is probably why I am more introverted, and spend more time in front of a blank sheet of paper or computer.
+This was probably why I was more introverted, and spent more time in front of a blank sheet of paper or electronic devices.

 I wasn't too interested in fine arts until I was introduced to a teacher outside of school.
 She was more traditional and academic with her method of teaching.
 I must admit, it was very dry and technical, but I would not be who I am today without her help.
 Her husband was also a well known contemporary artist in Hong Kong, and his level of energy and freedom opened my mind into the world of fine arts.

 I went to art school thinking that I was going to become an animator after graduation, but that never happened.
-I did however graduate with a focus on traditional animation.
 I must admit that during my time in college I was a stubborn kid, and I was so focused on trying to become a traditional hand drawing animator, but I was not thinking ahead.
 The industry was already developing into a digital environment, but I was too daft to adapt to the changes.
 Still, I was lucky to be in the school that I attended because I was able to meet some great friends and teachers, and they had influenced me to look beyond my limited perception.
 They opened my eyes to the world of contemporary fine arts that was beyond technique, and they helped me look beyond into the horizon where I have been fighting to find myself through the arts.

 Besides art, I am interested in basketball, animated shows, comic book art, video games and Youtube.
-I don't watch as many animated shows as I used to, I don't read many comics any more, I don't play video games anymore, I play lots of basketball and I watch a lot of youtube.
+I don't watch as many animated shows as I used to, and I don't read many comics or play many video games anymore.
 Much of my influences and interest in art had developed from visual media, and I always find myself relating to it.
 Basketball is a way for me to keep fit, and it is my way of socializing with people.
 If I did not have basketball in my life, I would be stuck in a room all day.

 Family